Guangzhou Higher Education Mega Center Stadium

 It held rugby and football events at the 2010 Asian Games.
 Starting from 2013, it also held the China Women's Sevens as part of the IRB Women's Sevens World Series.
 The stadium has a capacity of 39,346, making it the third largest stadium in Guangzhou, after Guangdong Olympic Stadium and Tianhe Stadium.
-The Guangzhou Rams rugby tens team sometimes use the venue for their big games.
+The Guangzhou Rams rugby team sometimes uses the venue for their big games.